Date of Birth:29/06/1992

 It took him nine minutes to find the target on his debut in the Championship clash against Brighton and Hove Albion.

 In the same month, Gardner scored twice for England U21s to help Stuart Pearce's team to a win over Iceland.
-It signalled a terrific turnaround for Gardner after his career was put on hold by an anterior cruciate ligament injury suffered in December 2009.
+It signalled a terrific turnaround for Gardner after his career was put on hold by another ACL injury suffered in December 2009.

 The academy graduate did not return until midway through the 2010-11 campaign.